ChatModel: Automating Reference Model Design and Verification with LLMs: Evaluations

 \subsection{Ablation Experiment}

 To further clarify the contribution of each component to the improvement in the generation capacity of ChatModel, we performed ablation experiments on designs of varying complexity.
-The entire experiment used GPT-4o as the original reference for comparison, and we sequentially added the four core elements of ChatModel: design IR, Hierarchical Adaptive Planning (HAP), Agile Model Generator (AMG) and debugger, to observe their impact on generation performance.
+The entire experiment used GPT-4o as the original reference for comparison, and sequentially added four core elements of ChatModel: design IR, Hierarchical Adaptive Planning (HAP), Agile Model Generator (AMG), and debugger to observe the impact on generation performance.

 Figure~\ref{fig:ablation} demonstrates that the incorporation of design IR significantly improves generative performance, with HAP further enhancing the capabilities of LLMs in handling large and complex designs.
-This improvement is attributed to the effective reduction of hallucinations in LLMs through standardization of the specification, while HAP further mitigates the constraints imposed by token limitations.
+This improvement is attributed to the effective reduction of hallucinations in LLMs through the standardization of the specification, while HAP further mitigates the constraints imposed by token limitations.
 For more intricate designs, AMG effectively addresses the challenges of generating extended submodules and aligning interfaces.
 Furthermore, the introduction of a Debugger agent further strengthens the debugging capabilities of ChatModel.

-The evaluation results shown in Figure~\ref{fig:iteration} indicate that the Debugger component of ChatModel is capable of quickly correcting errors in the reference model in two iterations.
-In contrast, other baseline methods generally require more iterations and are heavily influenced by the quality of the initial output.
-Additionally, complex designs result in a rapid increase in context tokens across multiple iterations, further impairing the error detection and correction capabilities of LLMs.